TrionChainFoundation/trionchain-protocol/docs/architecture/ISO20022-Interoperability.md

 # ISO 20022 Interoperability Layer
+*(TrionChain Protocol — Architecture Module)*

-TrionChain has been designed with a message-oriented architecture and a structured data model that naturally aligns with **ISO 20022**, the global standard for financial messaging used by SWIFT, SEPA, FedNow, CHAPS, TARGET2, and major banking institutions.
+TrionChain has been designed with a message-oriented architecture and a structured data model that naturally aligns with **ISO 20022**, the global standard for financial messaging used by banking networks, payment infrastructures, custodians, fund administrators, and institutional-grade digital asset systems.

-This document explains how TrionChain achieves conceptual and technical compatibility with ISO 20022, enabling future interoperability with traditional financial systems and institutional tokenization infrastructures.
+This document outlines how TrionChain achieves conceptual and technical compatibility with ISO 20022, enabling future interoperability with traditional financial rails and institutional tokenization ecosystems.

 ---